RHV-team/RapidHRV/README.md

 # RapidHRV

-RapidHRV is a Python library for preprocessing, analyzing, and visualizing cardiac data (ECG, Pulse Oximetry, and PPG)
+RapidHRV is a Python library for preprocessing, analyzing, and visualizing cardiac data (validated on ECG, Pulse Oximetry, and PPG)

 ## Installation